 This choice was made by the director.
 He chose not to film in color, as he thought it would be too gory.
 Along with that, Hitchcock also wanted to save as much money on production as possible.
 Filming of Psycho ended up coming in under $1 million.

 10. Norman Bates is based on a real person

 The novel that the film is based on was inspired by Ed Gein.
-Ed was known as The Butcher of Plainfield, as he exhumed bodies from the local cemetery and fashioned trophies and keepsakes from their bones.
+He was known as The Butcher of Plainfield, as he exhumed bodies from the local cemetery and fashioned trophies and keepsakes from their skin and bones.
 Ed Gein only admitted to murdering two people during his spree, but his crimes also inspired Deranged: Confessions of Necrophile, The Texas Chainsaw Massacre, and The Silence of the Lambs.

 If you liked this article, please SHARE it with your friends and family!
 And find out some more about the infamous shower scene in the video below!